Wireless Infrastructure Advisors

 NFPA and IFC Fire Code GUIDANCE

-Fire Code Compliance- Public safety distributed antenna systems (DAS) are referred to as emergency communications systems (ECS) by the NFPA and first responder radio coverage by the IFC.
+Fire Code Compliance- Public safety distributed antenna systems (DAS) are referred to as emergency radio communications enhancement systems (ERCES) by the NFPA and first responder radio coverage by the IFC.
 The primary purpose of the evolving codes is to ensure first-responders have adequate radio coverage when they enter a building.
 Deep, cavernous buildings and newer LEED certified buildings with Low-E glass are just a couple of the building types that will suffer from poor or no in-building coverage.
 With code adoption sweeping the country, if you’re not currently impacted, you will be soon.
-Engaging Russ-Hobart will ensure your public safety distributed antenna system (DAS) deployment meets or exceeds code.
+Engaging Russ-Hobart will ensure your ERCES deployment meets or exceeds code.